microsoft/vscode-docs/docs/languages/javascript.md

 `ember` | exclude the `tmp` and `temp` folders
 `jspm` | exclude the `jspm_packages` folder

-When your JavaScript project is growing too large, it is often because of library folders like `node_modules`, we will prompt you to edit the `exclude` list in such cases.
+When your JavaScript project is growing too large, it is often because of library folders like `node_modules`.
+If VS Code detects that your project is growing too large, it will prompt you to edit the `exclude` list.

->**Tip:** Sometimes changes to configuration, such as adding or editing a  jsconfig.json  file, are not picked up correctly.
-Running the `Reload Java Script` command should reload the project and pick up the changes.
+>**Tip:** Sometimes changes to configuration, such as adding or editing a `jsconfig.json` file are not picked up correctly.
+Running the **Reload Java Script** command should reload the project and pick up the changes.

 ### jsconfig Options